Yoga and pain

 You may even wish to ask your health professional to communicate with your yoga teacher/therapist the specifics of your condition.

-Further Information
+Further information

-For more information about Yoga and pain management or to find registered yoga teachers and therapists, visit Yoga Australia., the International Association of Yoga Therapists or the Australasian Association of Yoga Therapists.
-Alternatively, if you need to speak to your GP or health care professional, please seek further assistance.
+For more information about Yoga and Pain management or to find registered yoga teachers and therapists, visit Yoga Australia., the International Association of Yoga Therapists or the Australasian Association of Yoga Therapists.

 Kelly McGonigal - Talks Yoga at Google